AJWest22/MS3-Submission/README.md

 There were some bugs during development of this site:

 - 1: Originally the a collection was created called 'Books' that was originally intended to hold the books on the database and display them on the site.
 However due to some technical difficulties, 'Books' was discarded, and 'Books2' was created.

+- 2: During the Python development there were several issues with the reviews CRUD functionality.
+An error appears saying review wasn't defined, this was fixed by updating it to 'reviews', to match the backend variable.

+- 3: There was one instance where the books wouldn't display on the site, this was fixed by changing books2 to book, to match the backend variable.

 ## **Code Used**